-We consent to the incorporation by reference in registration statements Nos.
-333-53848 and 333-104544 on Form S-8 of Harvard Bioscience, Inc. and subsidiaries of our report dated March 15, 2005, with respect to the consolidated balance sheets of Harvard Bioscience, Inc. as of December 31, 2004 and 2003, and the related consolidated statements of operations, stockholders' equity and comprehensive income (loss), and cash flows for each of the years in the three-year period ended December 31, 2004, and our report dated April 28, 2005 with respect to management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2004 and the effectiveness of internal control over financial reporting as of December 31, 2004, which reports appear in the December 31, 2004 annual report on Form 10-K/A of Harvard Bioscience, Inc.
+We consent to the incorporation by reference in the registration statements (No.'s 333-53848 and 333-104544) on Form S-8 of Harvard Bioscience, Inc. and subsidiaries of our report dated March 15, 2005, with respect to the consolidated balance sheets of Harvard Bioscience, Inc. and subsidiaries as of December 31, 2004 and 2003, and the related consolidated statements of operations, stockholders' equity and comprehensive income (loss) and cash flows for each of the years in the three-year period ended December 31, 2004, which report appears in the December 31, 2004, annual report on Form 10-K of Harvard Bioscience, Inc. and subsidiaries.